spinnaker/spinnaker.github.io/setup/configuration/index.md

 This page describes Spinnaker's external configuration feature.
 Using external configuration, you can manage account configuration (either complete account configuration, or only secrets such as account passwords) externally from Spinnaker.

 External configuration uses the open-source [Spring Cloud Config](https://spring.io/projects/spring-cloud-config) project, which includes a configuration server and client libraries to support centralized external configuration in a distributed system.
 The Config Server connects to a remote configuration repository and serves stored configuration properties to client applications.

-Configuration properties can be organized by Spring profile and application name and can be stored in any of a number of backends, including Git, HashiCorp Vault, AWS S3, JDBC, CredHub, and others.
+Configuration properties can be organized by Spring profile and application name and can be stored in any of a number of backends, including GitHub, HashiCorp Vault, AWS S3, JDBC, CredHub, and others.
 For more information about Spring Cloud Config, see the [documentation](https://cloud.spring.io/spring-cloud-static/spring-cloud-config/2.2.1.RELEASE/single/spring-cloud-config.html).

 The following table lists the Spinnaker services that currently incorporate external configuration.